lxg1992/LHL-Final-Client/README.md

 * Reputation/uncertainty of the validity of the question

   And finally, the simplest and the silliest reason of them all.
-We simply don't know if the question we are asking is "stupid" and we don't want to seem like an idiot in front of the whole audience.
+We simply don't know if the question we are asking is "bad" and we don't want to seem like a person who is not informed in front of the whole audience.

 ## Solution